 - Small bucket for draining and catching drips

 - Plumbers Teflon tape o Wrenches and possibly channel locks

 - Plumbing Maintanence: What other areas of my plumbing should be maintained.

-- In this Rosie on the House Three-Minute Tip, Linda Stanfield from Stampede Plumbing and Rosie plumbing tools every DIY'er should have - and a must-know tip for your faucets and toilet water supply lines.
+- In this Rosie on the House Three-Minute Tip, Linda Stanfield from Stampede Plumbing, now Day & Knight Plumbing and Rosie plumbing tools every DIY'er should have - and a must-know tip for your faucets and toilet water supply lines.

 Key search terms: plumbingtip plumbingtips plumbing tip